Summary guidelines for Part II and Part III students in the Department of Biochemistry

 “Plagiarism is defined as submitting as one's own work, irrespective of intent to deceive, that which derives in part or in its entirety from the work of others without due acknowledgement.
-It is both poor scholarship and a breach of academic integrity."
-This is quoted from the University statement on plagiarism.
+It is both poor scholarship and a breach of academic integrity.”

 Such use of unfair means will not be tolerated by the University; if detected, the penalty may be severe and may lead to disciplinary proceedings being taken against you.”

-Note that the use of essays purchased from any source or copied from other students is unacceptable regardless of whether the source is acknowledged.
+Please note that the use of essays purchased from any source or copied from other students is unacceptable regardless of whether the source is acknowledged.

 Written unseen examinations